 A New Perspective on the College Experience

-What is needed is a re-focusing and enlightened perspective of what the college students are living through.
+What’s needed is a refocused and enlightened perspective of what the college students are living through.
 This includes discussions as well as an awareness of healthy and unhealthy boundaries, roles, messages, and soothing techniques to avoid the desperate spiraling into an eating disorder.

 Counseling, psychotherapy (individual, family/couple) and/or special groups are among essential elements to help struggling students.
 The problems can be adjusted and directions changed, but it takes awareness, focus on underlying issues and emotions, support and learning healthier coping strategies.